Apurba000Biswas/AngularJsInLive/README.md

 Data binding is a very useful and powerful feature used in software development technologies.
 It acts as a bridge between the view and business logic of the application.

 AngularJS follows Two-Way data binding model.

+#### One way binding:

+The one-way data binding is an approach where a value is taken from the data model and inserted into an HTML element.
+There is no way to update model from view.
+These systems bind data in only one direction

+#### Two way binding:

+Data-binding in Angular apps is the automatic synchronization of data between the model and view components.